 With speed data provided by a speed measuring device, picture advance speed may be automatically synchronized with ship's speed.
-As shown in the figure below the horizontal scale of the display is not influenced with the speed dependent picture advance mode active, thus it permits judgement of fish school size and abundance at any speed.
-With the advancement synchronized with ship's speed the picture advance speed setting (on the previous page) is ignored.
+As shown in the figure below the horizontal scale of the display is not influenced with the speed dependent picture advance mode active, thus it permits judgment of fish school size and abundance at any speed.